Paradigm4/extra-scidb-libs/README.md

 copied to `$SCIDB_INSTALL_PATH/lib/scidb/plugins`.
 For more complicated installations, like `shim`, the package build files need to be updated.
 You will have to modify the the build scripts, `.spec` file, and `control` file.  appropriately.
+Finally, add a `load_library` command to the `try.sh` script in order for Travis to try to load the plugin once the `extra-scidb-libs` package is installed.

 # Dependencies